-The City has identified nine goals to address its housing, homelessness, and non-housing community development needs between 2020 and 2024; the implementation of these goals is mainly administered by HCS and the Authority:
+The City has identified eight goals to address its housing, homelessness, and non-housing community development needs between 2020 and 2024; the implementation of these goals is mainly administered by HCS and the Authority:

-- Increase the supply of affordable rental housing for the City's lowest income households; - Preserve existing affordable housing stock; - Provide housing assistance and related supportive services for low-income persons living with HIV/AIDS and their families; - Provide housing and services to special needs populations; - Increase access to home ownership opportunities for City residents; - Provide funding for public facilities and improvements; - Promote economic development activities in the City; - Provide housing for non-special needs populations through rent subsidies; and - Provide HOME Community Housing Development Organization (CHDO) operating expenses.
+- Increase the supply of affordable rental housing for the City's lowest income households; - Preserve existing affordable housing stock; - Provide housing assistance and related supportive services for low-income persons living with HIV/AIDS and their families; - Provide housing and services to special needs populations; - Increase access to home ownership opportunities for City residents; - Provide funding for public facilities and improvements; - Promote economic development activities in the City; and - Provide housing for non-special needs populations through rent subsidies.

-In Fiscal Year 2022/2023, the City has not yet received its CDBG allocation, so the current estimate is equal to FY 2021/22 at \$1,498,757.
-The CDBG program budget will be proportionally increased or decreased from the estimated funding levels to match the actual allocation amount and estimated program income.
-CDBG program funds are used for public services, housing activities, and administrative costs, with an emphasis on providing decent housing and a suitable living environment, principally for low- and moderate-income households.
+In Fiscal Year 2021/2022, the City will receive \$1,476,993 in CDBG funding.
+CDBG program funds are used for public services, housing activities, and administrative costs, with an emphasis on providing decent housing and a suitable living environment, principally for low-and moderate-income households.
 Funds can be used for activities including housing rehabilitation, home ownership assistance, lead-based paint detection/removal, construction or rehabilitation of public facilities and infrastructure, removal of architectural barriers, public services, rehabilitation of commercial or industrial buildings, and loans or grants to businesses.

-The City has not yet received its HOME allocation, so the current estimate is equal to FY 2021/22 at \$755,307 for FY 2022/2023.
-The HOME program budget will be proportionally increased or decreased from the estimated funding level to match actual allocation amounts.
+The City will receive an annual allocation of \$755,307 in HOME funding for Fiscal Year 2021/2022.
 HOME provides funds for the development and rehabilitation of affordable rental and ownership housing for low- and moderate-income households, and can be used for activities including building acquisition, new construction and reconstruction, moderate or substantial rehabilitation, homebuyer assistance, and Tenant-Based Rental Assistance (TBRA).
 Through HUD regulations, 15% of the funds are allocated to Community Housing Development Organizations (CHDOs).
 HOME funds may also be used to assist with CHDO operating expenses.

-The City has not yet received its HOPWA allocation so the current estimate at \$481,043 is the lesser of two scenarios provided by HUD in its December 2021 HOPWA allocation update memorandum.
-The HOPWA program budget will be proportionally increased or decreased from the estimated funding level to match actual allocation amounts.
-HOPWA funding provides housing assistance and related supportive services for low-income People Living With HIV/AIDS (PLWHA) and their families.
+The City will receive \$454,734 in HOPWA funding for Fiscal Year 2021/2022.
+HOPWA funding provides housing assistance and related supportive services for low-income persons FY 2021/2022 DRAFT Annual Action Plan living with HIV/AIDS (PLWHA) and their families.
 Funds can be used for activities including, but not limited to acquisition, rehabilitation, or new construction of affordable housing units; costs for facility operations; rental assistance; and short-term payments to prevent homelessness.
 HOPWA funds can also be used for support services such as assessment and case management, substance abuse and/or mental health treatment, nutritional services, job training and placement services, and assistance with daily living.